Exponential Resolution Lower Bounds for Weak Pigeonhole Principle and Perfect Matching Formulas over Sparse Graphs

-We will also need to consider some parameter settings where randomly sampled graphs do not have strong enough expansion for our purposes, but where we can resort to explicit constructions as follows.
+We will also consider some parameter settings where randomly sampled graphs do not have strong enough expansion for our purposes, but where we can resort to explicit constructions as follows.

 \begin{theorem}[\cite{GUV09Unbalanced}] For all positive integers $\numpigeons$, $r \le \numpigeons$, all $\diff > 0$, and all constant $\nu > 0$, there is an explicit $( r, \gdegmax, (1- \diff)\GdegMax)$-expander $G=(U\disjointunion V, E)$, with $\setsize{U} = \numpigeons$, $\setsize{V} = \numholes$, $\GdegMax = \BIGOH{ ((\log \numpigeons)(\log r) / \diff )^{1+1/\nu} }$ and $\numholes \le \GdegMax^2 \cdot r^{1+\nu}$. \end{theorem}